Collection Development Policy

 All requests must include the following information:

-- Copy(s) of published reviews from professional journals or publications such as Kirkus Reviews, Publisher's Weekly, School Library Journal and Library Journal.
+- Copy(s) of published reviews from professional journals or publications such as Publisher's Weekly, School Library Journal and Library Journal.
+Kirkus reviews may be considered if item is reviewed by other sources as well.
 Amazon reviews are not considered a professional source.

 - A listing of the item(s) availability in other locations such as libraries, historical societies, or bookstores.